Capital One shares drop on questions over hack

 The state attorneys general of New York and Connecticut said in separate statements on Tuesday that their offices would begin probing the matter.

-The Capital One data was kept with Amazon.com Inc, (AMZN.O), which said that its cloud unit was not compromised in any way by a former employee who was charged with computer fraud by federal prosecutors in Seattle.
+The Capital One data was kept with Amazon.com Inc,, which said that its cloud unit was not compromised in any way by a former employee who was charged with computer fraud by federal prosecutors in Seattle.

 “The perpetrator gained access through a misconfiguration of the web application and not the underlying cloud-based infrastructure,” said a spokesperson for Amazon.